PLSysSec/deterministic-memsafety/README.md

   etc, and print those counts when the program finishes.
 * `dynamic-stdout`: same as `dynamic`, but prints dynamic statistics to stdout instead of to a file in `./dms_dynamic_counts/`.
+* `bounds`: modifies the code to actually insert SW bounds checks on every pointer dereference, except for CLEAN or BLEMISHED16 pointers.

 You can also specify more than one of these options, comma-separated: e.g., `-fdms=static,dynamic`.